 How to apply

-Our bulk intake for apprenticeships is usually advertised in September each year.
-We may advertise apprentice roles at other times depending on business needs.
+Council's bulk intake for apprenticeships is usually advertised in September each year.
+Apprentice roles may be advertised at other times depending on business needs.

-Please note the recruitment process has a number of steps which may include: application; online assessments, interview and/or assessment centre, reference checks and a medical.
+The recruitment process has a number of steps which may include:

 Important eligibility information